 The Mountain gorilla fur is noted to be thicker and extended in length than that of other gorilla species which gives them the capacity to thrive in colder temperatures.
 The Mountain gorillas are distinguished by the nose prints that are distinct to every individual.
 The male gorillas feature an average weight of 195 kg and stretch to 150 cm in height while standing upright and they at times weigh twice that of female gorillas.
 The female gorillas feature a mean weight of 100 kg and stretch to 130cm in height.

-The mountain gorillas are recorded to be terrestrial (land dwelling) and quadrupedal (walking on four legs).
+The mountain gorillas are recorded to be terrestrial (land-dwelling) and quadrupedal (walking on four legs).
 It can also be noted that the mountain gorillas will climb the trees to extract fruits provided the branches can contain their weight and the mountain gorillas can run bipedally up to 6m.
-Just like in most of the apes unlike humans, the mountain gorilla arms are noted to be longer in length than the legs and it applies knuckle-walking to support the weight on the backs of curved fingers other than the palms.
+Just like in most apes, unlike humans, the mountain gorilla arms are noted to be longer in length than the legs and it applies knuckle-walking to support the weight on the backs of curved fingers other than the palms.

-Mountain gorillas in Uganda are noted to be diurnal and are active between 6am and 6pm and considerable hours of this period is spent foraging lots of food (vegetation mostly) that is needed to fill its gigantic bulk.
+Mountain gorillas in Uganda are noted to be diurnal and are active between 6 am and 6 pm and considerable hours of this period is spent foraging lots of food (vegetation mostly) that is needed to fill its gigantic bulk.
 The mountain gorillas forage in the morning, rest around midday, forages again in the afternoon and then retire for overnight.
 Every gorilla puts up a nest from the available vegetation and it does this every evening and cannot sleep in the previous nest even if it is at a very close distance.
 However, the infants tend to share with their mothers.
-The mountain gorillas depart their nests at dawn 6am unless it very cold and overcast which forces that forces them to delay in their nest a bit.
+The mountain gorillas depart their nests at dawn at 6 am unless it is very cold and overcast which forces that force them to delay in their nest a bit.

 Mountain Gorilla Conservation: The Continuity of mountain gorillas and gorilla safaris in Uganda Population size and growth rates